brson/basic-http-server/README.md

 # `basic-http-server`

-A simple static HTTP server, for learning and local doc development.
+A simple static HTTP server, for learning and local development.

 `basic-http-server` is designed for two purposes: